RosettaCommons/demos/protocol_capture/2014/MP_SymDock/README.txt

 ## Description ##
 This application assembles and docks symmetric protein complexes in the membrane bilayer.
-The full symmetric native complex is first refined using the MP_Relax application.
+The symmetric native complex is first refined using the MP_Relax application.
 The lowest scoring native conformation (by total Rosetta score) is then used as input to the membrane symmetric docking application, which searches for possible confromations by reassembling and docking subunits together.